apoapse1/Librum-for-Skyrim-VR/README.md

 23. ***[Hoth](https://www.nexusmods.com/skyrimspecialedition/mods/16137).*** One of the most visually unique follower mods available, Hoth is a grizzled bounty hunter and a new sort of companion to your character.
 Uniquely, he can provide bounty quests radiantly, dependent on your current area.
 He can talk dynamically with Auri.
 24. ***[Serana Dialogue Edit](https://www.nexusmods.com/skyrimspecialedition/mods/16222) and [Serana Dialogue Addon](https://www.nexusmods.com/skyrimspecialedition/mods/32161).*** Together, these mods turn Dawnguard's beloved vampire follower into the sort of "super follower" introduced by the above mods.
 She is now aware of most quests and situations you find yourself in, and she speaks naturally with you and with others.
 25. ***[Useful Dogs](https://www.nexusmods.com/skyrimspecialedition/mods/1666).*** Although a minor addition relative to the follower mods above, Useful Dogs allows you to give commands to your canine companion.
 You can send them looking for food, weapons, ammunition, keys, and more, in the style of Fallout 3 and 4.
+26. *(optional)* ***[Shezarrine -- The Fate of Tamriel](https://www.nexusmods.com/skyrimspecialedition/mods/15866).*** In its current iteration, _Shezarrine_ overhauls the College of Winterhold's Onmund as a "super follower" of the above sort.
+In addition to greatly improved behavior and world interactions for Onmund, it adds a signifant amount to the end of the College's questline, completing the story of Onmund's family. ***This mod is optional because, at present, it is only the prologue of a larger story.***

 ### Graphics and Ambience
 Last but not least, Librum includes a full graphical makeover of Skyrim.
 The goal is to match the photorealism we are used to these days, but with a bend towards realizing Librum's dark, gritty, and foreboding nature in Skyrim's atmosphere.Perhaps most important for this end, Librum includes a suite of literal atmosphere mods, centered around a Frankenstein-ing of [Obsidian Weathers](https://www.nexusmods.com/skyrimspecialedition/mods/12125) and [True Storms](https://www.nexusmods.com/skyrimspecialedition/mods/2472):